-Law Firms Experiencing an Influx in Business Due To COVID-196 months ago
+Law Firms Experiencing an Influx in Business Due To COVID-192 years ago

 Law firms are experiencing an increase in business as the novel Coronavirus pandemic sweeps the nation.

 The COVID-19 pandemic has presented a variety of challenges for both the economy and legal system.
 Real estate, bankruptcy, and litigation attorneys are preparing for a wide range of scenarios, with the likelihood of which depends on the effectiveness of public, health, and economic interventions.

 Real estate attorneys are eager to see a positive economic transition.
 While individual buyers are likely to tightly grip their cash during a pandemic, we can assume based on the 2008 housing crisis that investors will use the opportunity to acquire properties at low prices with low interest rates.
 While the number of new home listings in April fell 23.6%, according to Triangle MLS, competition between listings has slowed, allowing for a greater competitive advantage for properties that are listed.
 Together, these two factors create ideal conditions for real estate acquisition.
 Consequently, experts are anticipating that demand for real estate attorneys will increase at the same rate as demand for real estate rises.

 While it is unfortunate that the COVID-19 pandemic has caused an economic upheaval, the number of individuals declaring bankruptcy has increased drastically.
 The Brookings Institution estimated that the number of bankruptcies caused by or associated with the pandemic could outpace those during the dot-com bubble in 2000 and during the Great Recession.
 For this reason, experts are preparing for a dramatic increase in the need for bankruptcy attorneys.